-Offering in-home force-free positive dog training from puppy I to adult reactive "aggressive" dogs.
+Offering REMOTE CONSULTS & FOLLOW-UPS via FaceTime and/or Zoom depending on customer preference.
+HFDT offers force-free positive dog training from puppy I to adult reactive "aggressive" dogs.
 I work with ALL ages, sizes and breeds and tailor classes to promote demonstrable learning, real life skills and a happy dog.
 Scheduling is flexible; No need to "lock-in" a weekly class time, evening and weekend hours are available in addition to regular business hours.
 Four session packages are discounted off the hourly rate.
-Further discounts are offered to residents of 20901.

 Does your dog exhibit "stranger danger"?
 Does he get grouchy if you come near his toys or food bowl?
 Maybe you have a multi-dog household and wish they would be better friends?
 Or maybe your perfect pooch at home gets riled up on walks when she sees another dog.
 Let's work together so your dog can put her best paw forward!